applicaster/developer.applicaster.com/book/ui-builder/android/ScreenHooks.md

   Main private methods:
   - `processHook(context: Context, hook: HookScreen, hookCacheName:String, hookProps: Map<String, Any>?)` - executes `hook` and passed `HookScreenListener` and `hookProps` to it.

-General idea is that we initialize `HookScreenManager` with list of `HookScreen` and `HookScreenMangerListener`. `HookScreenManager` will traverse through every hook, one at a time, through calling a coroutine method `processHook(context: Context, hook: HookScreen, hookCacheName:String, hookProps: Map<String, Any>?)` as soon as `HookScreen` completes, it will trigger `HookScreenListener` with `hookCompleted` or `hookFailed`.
+The general idea is that we initialize `HookScreenManager` with list of `HookScreen` and `HookScreenMangerListener`. `HookScreenManager` will traverse through each hook, one at a time, through calling a coroutine method `processHook(context: Context, hook: HookScreen, hookCacheName:String, hookProps: Map<String, Any>?)` as soon as `HookScreen` completes, it will trigger `HookScreenListener` with `hookCompleted` or `hookFailed`.
 This should be the only way to exit `HookScreen`. `hookCompleted` will trigger `HookScreenManager` to resume coroutine and process next hook, when `hookFailed` will trigger `hookManagerFailed`.
 Once all hooks are completed we will call `hookManagerCompleted`.

 ![ScreenPluginsGeneral.png](./Files/hook-screen-manager-flow.png)